 IODP Bremen Core Repository (BCR) Superintendent

 Our task at the IODP Bremen Core Repository (BCR) is to store, preserve and manage the collection of over 150 km of deep-sea core material collected over several decades by the DSDP, ODP, and IODP programs, and to provide samples to the scientific community worldwide for diverse research projects.
-Our collection comprises all sediment and hard-rock cores collected through these programs from the Atlantic and Arctic Oceans and the Mediterranean Sea.
+Our collection comprises all sediment and hard-rock cores collected through these programs from the Atlantic and Arctic Oceans and the Mediterranean, Black and Baltic Seas.

 During various expeditions a large pool of sediment cores were retrieved (PANGAEA-database).
 To investigate all sediment cores I used quick and non-destructive core logging tools.
 Physical properties (e.g. magnetic susceptibility, lightness) were obtained using the Multi-Sensor Core Logger (MSCL).

 From the X-ray fluorescence (XRF) Core Scanner we receive element intensities/concentrations of the climate relevant elements.